mark-omarov/mark-omarov/README.md

 - 📚 Learning Rust for fun, and would love to check out Go;
 - 🤷‍♂️ Besides software engineering, I'm interested in cybersecurity and computer networks;
 - ✍️ Have a few published articles;

+Want to see more metrics?
+Check out at [Metrics Insights](https://metrics.lecoq.io/insights?user=mark-omarov)